openstack-archive/tripleo-image-elements/elements/haproxy/README.md

 * proxy_ip: *DEPRECATED* IP address for a service to bind to.
 Defaults to all IP's (0.0.0.0).
 * proxy_port: *DEPRECATED* Port for a service to bind to.
+* service_maxconn: A limit on the number of concurrent connections allowed to this service.

 Each haproxy.nodes can define the following sub-properties